JinQue97/2025-NTUSP-workshop/ReadMe.txt

 Workshop materials for National Taiwan University
 Date: 2025-05-07

-- If you can't run the script for any reasons, open 2025 National Taiwan University - Population Pharmacokinetics workshop_part1.pdf and part2.pdf for the workshop -
+- If you can't run the script for any reasons, open '2025 National Taiwan University - Population Pharmacokinetics workshop_part1.pdf' and 'part2.pdf' for the workshop -

+1. Download current repository
+  - Click green button '<> Code' and click 'Download ZIP'
+  - Extract files on your local computer

-1. Download and install R
+2. Download and install R
   - Go to https://www.r-project.org/ and then select the "CRAN" link under "Download"
   - Select a CRAN Mirror site - e.g. the Taiwan site is: https://cran.csie.ntu.edu.tw/
   - Select the "Download R for XXX" where XXX is your platform (e.g. Windows)